Finding a job

 Check the job description or contact the employer to see if this applies to the job you’re interested in.

 - Maybe your resume, cover letter or applications are not highlighting your suitability.
-If your application is unsuccessful, ask for some feedback from the employer or recruiter.
+If your application is unsuccessful, ask the employer or recruiter if you could better highlight the skills you have in your application.